FarronF/limerick-council-meetings/meetings/2022/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4 May 2022.md

 over the next five years.
 Given the focus of support on the build programme and the need to

-avoid competition, Limerick City and County Council has been requested to limit acquisitions--- 8
+avoid competition, Limerick City and County Council has been requested to limit acquisitions
+---
+8

 of privately owned properties to specific priority acquisitions (homeless and disability),